terra-campaigns/unsettled/directory/Wyrmbark/Basajaun.md

 [Artea](Artea.md)
 {% endcomment %}

-From the legends of the Hairy Druids of the Big Ford.
+3m giant, from the legends of the Hairy Druids of the Big Ford.

 - Loves tricks and laughter—may lure you to a cliff just for the joy of it.
 - It will protect sheep and shepherds, chasing off wolves or warning of avalanches.